h3kker/assemblyTalk/slides.md

 ### Abyss + Longscaff

-> Simpson, J. T. et al. ABySS: a parallel assembler for short read sequence data.
-Genome Res.
-19, 11 17–23 (2009).
+> Simpson, JT et al. Genome Res 2009

 - Easy to use (once you get around the bug)
 - Very fast